JakobTinhofer/WINF_Matura_Server/README.md

   Tells the app where the database is.
 Format: <ip>:<port>.
 Default: localhost:27017
 * Hostname (-h --host):
   The address to used for example in the emails.
 Default: localhost
-* Port (-p --port):
+* HTTP Port (-p --port):
   The port on which this app should listen.
-Default: 3000
+Default: 3000 if in dev mode, 80 if in production mode
+* HTTPS Port (--https-port):
+  The port on which the https server should listen.
+Default: 8080 if in dev mode, 443 if in production mode
+* SSL Key Path (--ssl-key-path):
+  The to the ssl private key
+* SSL Certificate Path (--ssl-cert-path):
+  The path to the ssl certificate

 You can also create a .env file in the directory of the init node file.
 * To set dev mode, use DEV_MODE=true